sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 For an output stride of 16, an image size of *224x224x3* outputs a feature vector with 16 times smaller dimensions.
 That is *14x14*.

 Besides, Deeplab also debates the effects of different output strides on segmentation models. ***It argues that excessive signal decimation is harmful for dense prediction tasks***.
 In short, models with smaller output stride - less signal decimation - tends to output finer segmentation results.
-Yet, training models with smaller output stride demands more training time.
+Yet, training models with smaller output stride demand more training time.

 Deeplab reports experiments with two configurations of output strides, 8 and 16.
-As expected, output stride = 8 was able to result slightly better results.
+As expected, output stride = 8 was able to produce slightly better results.
 Here we choose output stride = 16 for practical reasons.

-Also, because the atrous block does't implement downsampling, ASPP also runs on the same feature response size.
+Also, because the atrous block doesn't implement downsampling, ASPP also runs on the same feature response size.
 As a result, it allows learning features from multi-scale context using relative large dilation rates.

 The new Atrous Residual Block contains three residual units.
 In total, the 3 units have three *3x3* convolutions.
 Motivated by *multigrid* methods, Deeplab proposes different dilation rates for each convolution.
 In summary, *multigrid* defines the dilation rates for each of the three convolutions.